The Pearson Guide to Shimano road and gravel bike groupsets

 Our lower priced All Mod Cons gravel bike is kitted out with GRX 600 11-speed, whereas we offer our Summon The Blood titanium gravel bike with either GRX 810 mechanical or GRX 815 electronic shifting.

-To add versatility for gravel riders, there are also options available like a combined brake lever/dropper post lever and hydraulic in-line bar top brake lever.
+To add versatility for gravel riders, there are also options available like a combined brake lever/dropper post lever and hydraulic in-line bar top brake levers.

 GRX 11-speed chainrings are smaller than road ones to give you lower gearing.
 They’re available in the 810 series with 40 or 42 teeth single ring or 48/31 two ring configurations.
 GRX 600 series offers an 11-speed 40 tooth single chainset and a 46/30 double.

-The GRX series also includes a ten speed option.
+The GRX series also includes a ten speed option called GRX 400.
 There’s a 46/30 10-speed chainset (which needs to be run with a 10-speed chain), ten speed shifters and a rear derailleur with capacity for a cassette between 11-32 and 11-36.
-This is called GRX 400.